Frontex supports EU Member States and Schengen Associated Countries in managing the EU’s external borders and organising returns.

 Situation at the EU’s borders

-In 2024, the number of irregular border crossings at the European Union’s external borders reached a total of just over 239 000.
-This number marks a 38% decrease compared to the figures in 2023 and the lowest level since 2021.
+Ιn 2025, detections of irregular border crossings at the EU’s external borders fell by over one-quarter (26%) to almost 178 000.
+This is less than half the total recorded in 2023 and the lowest level since 2021.

 Read more